rahil95shah/Gender-recognition-from-speech-using-machine-learning/README.md

 # Gender-recognition-from-voice-using-machine-learning

-Voice Gender Recognition Using Deep Learning
+Voice Gender Recognition Using Machine Learning

 Voice dataset is from kaggle:
 You can find it here: https://www.kaggle.com/primaryobjects/voicegender